kkruecke/cplus-documentation/notes/templates.rst

     X<int> i;
     // X<char> j;

-The compiler does not allow the declaration X<char> j because the explicit specialization of ``X<char>`` is not defined.
+The compiler does not allow the declaration ``X<char> j`` because the explicit specialization ``X<char>`` is not defined(only declared).

 You define members of an explicitly specialized template class as you would normal classes, without the ``template<>`` prefix.
 In addition, you can define the members of an explicit specialization inline; no special template syntax is used in this case.
 The following example demonstrates a class template specialization:

 .. code-block:: cpp